Skip to main content

 Associate Professor and Affiliated Faculty in Science Studies, Ethnic Studies, and Design Lab

-I am an Associate Professor in the Department of Communication and an affiliated faculty member in Science Studies, Ethnic Studies, and the Design Lab at the University of California, San Diego.
-For the 2020-21 academic year, I was a Member of the School of Social Science at the Institute for Advanced Study in Princeton.
+Christo Sims is Associate Professor of Communication at the University of California, San Diego.
+He also holds affiliations with Urban Studies, Science Studies, Ethnic Studies, and the Design Lab at UCSD.
+During the 2020-21 academic year, he was an in-residence member of the School of Social Science at the Institute for Advanced Study in Princeton.

 BOOKS